State Taxes

 What are my Utah Military and Veteran Miscellaneous Benefits?

-Utah Homeless Veterans Fellowship (HVF): HVF is a non-profit organization that offers comprehensive services designed to address homelessness among Veterans.
-Located in Ogden, Utah, their services have provided for Veterans all over Utah and the intermountain area since HVF was founded in 1989.
+Utah Homeless Veterans Fellowship (HVF): HVF is a non-profit organization that offers transitional housing for up to 18 months for Veterans and comprehensive services designed to address homelessness among Veterans.
+Located in Ogden, Utah, their services have provided for Veterans all over Utah and the intermountain area.

 The HVF’s mission is to provide a stabilized living environment, counseling services, and additional programs that will allow homeless Veterans to return to self-sufficiency.
 For more information, please call 801-392-7662.